aquasecurity/marketplaces/aws/docs/eks/pages/aqua-in-a-box.md

 ```

 ### Execute the script for IAM setup
-This script helps you set up the required IAM permissions required by Aqua Platform to run smoothly on Amazon EKS.
+This script helps you set up the required <b>IAM permissions</b> required by Aqua Platform to run smoothly on Amazon EKS.
 ```shell
 chmod +x helper_script.sh
 ./helper_script.sh init